catseye/Falderal/doc/Falderal_Literate_Test_Format.markdown

 The format of pragmas was chosen such that they could be read literately, and as such, a formatting tool could format them in the output document with little if any change.

-Here is why directly specifying the functionality implementation in a Tests-for pragma is discouraged.
-Saying `-> Tests for shell command "flang %(test-body-text)"` ties a set of tests to a particular executable, that is to say a particular *implementation* of a language, which is being tested, but a large part of the point of Falderal is to let you write tests for a *language*, and that language might have *many* implementations.
-Decoupling them allows you to change what actual functions or programs are being tested, and basically allow you to have multiple implementations of a language and use the same tests for all of them.